ragsns/dockeronazure/README.md

 - **Prerequisite 6:** A Docker Hub account from [https://hub.docker.com/](https://hub.docker.com/).
 This is **optional** if you're OK skipping portions of a few exercises.

-- **Prerequiste 7** The labs from [https://github.com/ragsns/dockeronazure.git](https://github.com/ragsns/dockeronazure.git) installed **locally** either via a `git clone` command or by downloading a zip file from the remote repository.
+- **Prerequisite 7:** The labs from [https://github.com/ragsns/dockeronazure.git](https://github.com/ragsns/dockeronazure.git) installed **locally** either via a `git clone` command or by downloading a zip file from the remote repository.

 ## Samples and General Directions